Sea of Tranquility (novel): Reviews

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "rave" rating based on 35 reviews: one "pan", three "mixed", and the other reviews being either "rave" or "positive".

 Yvonne C. Garrett has called Sea of Tranquility in The Brooklyn Rail "beautifully written" being an "equal parts vast and intimate, quiet and thrilling contemplation on humanity, physics, time, and what it means to be alive."
 In The Guardian, Marcel Theroux considered the work to be "hugely ambitious in scope, yet also intimate and written with a graceful and beguiling fluency".
 In his mind "the keynote of this book" was that "[s]omeone's world is always ending".
 Ron Charles sees Sea of Tranquility in The Washington Post as "science fiction that keeps its science largely in abeyance, as dark matter for a story about loneliness, grief and finding purpose."
 Laird Hunt argued in The New York Times that Sea of Tranquility is "one of [Mandel's] finest novels" and "one of her most satisfying forays into the arena of speculative fiction".
 Bethanne Patrick saw "a novel that is pure pleasure to read."
 In the Los Angeles Times she argued that Mandel is a superb stylist – "you see the strands and later the beautiful results, but your eyes simply cannot follow what comes in between."

-Constance Grady, writing for Vox, has received the plot more critically.
+Constance Grady, writing for Vox, reviewed the plot more critically.
 She argues that the "loveliness of Mandel's sentences [...] stands in jarring contrast to the clumsiness of her plotting."
 In her mind "[t]he different sections of this novel are linked by a time travel mystery, and the mystery's resolution [...] is so pat and clichéd that if [she] were to describe [...] the setup [...] [one] would know immediately how it all worked out."
-Writing in the Financial Times, Christian Lorentzen sees the work in a clearly negative light: He argued that "Sea of Tranquility is a book where every new element subtracts from the reader’s experience.
+Writing in the Financial Times, Christian Lorentzen sees the work in a clearly negative light: He argued that "Sea of Tranquility is a book where every new element subtracts from the reader's experience.
 The characters are simplistic, the dialogue flat, and the descriptive passages exercise either in gauzy wonder at nature or dreary despair about the dehumanised technoscape.
-A book like Sea of Tranquility is a sign of a genre’s exhaustion."
+A book like Sea of Tranquility is a sign of a genre's exhaustion."

 In the Washington Independent Review of Books, Andrea M. Pawley has remarked on the similarities between the novel and Last Year at Marienbad, a 1961 avant-garde French film, and stated that "the work informed St. John Mandel's writing of this novel".